Siberian Variegated Dogwood: A Plant for Shady Situations

 Helping customers pick out plants for different areas of their yards is a big part of my job.
 Finding the right plant for the right place is critical for success.
 I often find the area that has the most restricted selection is deep shade.
 This makes sense in the end as all plants need sunlight to some extent.

 When I am making recommendations for such areas I always start with Dogwoods.
 There is a wide selection of Dogwoods to choose from in all shapes, sizes and colours.
 If I had to choose only one I could sell it would be the Siberian Variegated Dogwood.

 There is more to this plant than even the name can say.
 It grows to a full height of 5’ tall making it a mid-sized yet space efficient option.
-Like all Dogwood it has subtle white spring flowers which produce white berries that bird can eat over summer.
+Like all dogwoods, it has subtle white spring flowers which produce white berries that birds can eat over the summer.

 All in all another personal favourite.
 If only I could find room in my yard for one…